nikolozsec/webr/README.md

 * Select Excel file with the list of URLs
 * Return HTTP status codes (https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
 * Return IP address
-* Write output to specified Excel file
+* Write output to Excel file
 * Option to take website screenshots with Chrome and store in 'screenshots' directory
 * Screenshots functionality is based on headless Chrome, images will be taken in the background and thus consume less resources